 strychnine; its salts; its quaternary compounds

 Under the Act, only a registered pharmacist is permitted to sell "Part I" poisons.
+A member of the public must show their valid EPP licence and associated photo ID document before you can supply any regulated chemicals.

 Part II of the Poisons List is longer and for brevity, will not be reproduced in full.
 However it includes a number of common substances as indicated below.